-Phase Two – 1976-1980: Speed of Darkness.
-As Bob Knight continues his search for an acceptable style, a new sheriff enters town.
+Phase Two – 1976-1980: As Bob Knight continues his search for an acceptable style, a new sheriff enters town.

-Throughout 1976, what few resources available to XJ40 concentrated mostly upon the ongoing struggle to establish an acceptable style.
+Throughout 1976, the paltry resources available for XJ40 concentrated mostly upon the ongoing struggle to establish an acceptable style.
 During the spring, Bertone and Ital Design submitted revised proposals, which ended up mouldering under dust sheets.

-Few avenues were left unexplored – for instance, having run tests on the effects of weight and drag reduction, engineers found that flush side glazing provided only a modest reduction in drag.
-Wind tunnel tests did highlight one outstanding issue with the existing car however – its stylish headlight fairings contributed massively to aerodynamic drag.
-In Lyons’ day, such considerations took second place, but in this more austere era, they would have to go.
+Few avenues were left unexplored – having run tests on the effects of weight and drag reduction, engineers found that flush side glazing provided only a modest improvement.
+Wind tunnel tests did highlight one outstanding issue with the existing car however – its evocative headlight fairings contributed significantly to aerodynamic drag.
+In Lyons’ day, such considerations were secondary, but in this more austere era, they would have to go.

 However, Michael Edwardes’ appointment to the BL top job marked a watershed.
 The South African was tasked with either turning the car giant around or closing it.
 Edwardes highlighted the BL businesses with potential and enacted plans to shut the remainder.
 He also initiated a process that saw some autonomy returning to Browns Lane.
 Bob Knight’s worst fears were allayed and as a further endorsement of his efforts, he was awarded a CBE.
 Edwardes also invited him to apply for the position of Managing Director for a new ‘Specialist Cars’ division.